Duan-JM/awesome-papers-fewshot/image_classification/README.md

         supervision constraints from the support set
     * ResNet-18 72.11 for 1-shot and 82.31 for 5-shot
     * WRN 74.86 for 1-shot and 84.13 for 5-shot
+- [ICML 2020] Informative Dropout for Robust Representation Learning: A Shape-bias Perspective

 #### External Memory
 - [ICML 2016] Meta-Learning with Memory-Augmented Neural Networks